More than a Century of Supie: What’s Your Story?

 Thank yu MICHAEL

-Michael Harrison over 2 years ago
+Michael Harrison about 3 years ago

 Happy 112 Years to the Supie Program in Hamilton!!
 I was a Supie for 4 Years at 4 different parks ( Gage, Montgomery, Memorial and AM Cunningham) and Loved the children and the community !!
 Food!
 Fun and lots of games with the kids and families !!!
 Amazing Job !
 Here’s to another 112 more years!! 🎉🛼🥇🎪

-Marlene over 2 years ago
+Marlene about 3 years ago

 I remember the Supies at St.Christoper's park all throughout my childhood.
 What a fun and memorable experience I had!
 Playing at the water park, doing crafts and finger painting in the pavilion and racing around the open fields playing tag, soccer or whatever happened to be on the days agenda!
 I had a blast!